The Impact of Autism on the Family

 learn a new technique, tactic, strategy, mental model or framework

-practice or mirror it back with the ‘teacher’ while getting and giving feedback
+practice or mirror it back with input while exchanging feedback

 try it in the family setting in their ‘real life’ situation